CalmDownVal/slideshow/readme.md

-# React Presentations
+# Preact Presentations

-A tiny (~ 10kB) library for scroll presentations with React.
+A small (~ 10kB) library for scroll presentations with Preact.
 For more information, please have a look at [the readme file](packages/presentation/) of the presentation package.